 - Roll the leaf up gently.
 You'll have to roll one side up a bit, then fold in the ends and keep rolling up.
 (Like a burrito) Then tie with twine or string.

-- Place these in a large pot (I use my dutch ovens) and cover with hot salted water.
+- Place these in a large pot (I use my canning pot with the jar rack covered with banana leaves) and cover the bottom with hot salted water.

 I'll try and add pictures later.